Examples

 Enter a prompt & mint a new NFT

 You can now enter a prompt and hit the "Generate NFT" button.
-A look at your anvil-node & infernet-node logs will show you the transactions being sent and the NFT being minted.
+A look at your infernet-anvil & infernet-node logs will show you the transactions being sent and the NFT being minted.
 The newly-minted NFT will also appear in the UI.